jnehlmeier/gwt-widgets/README.md

 - duplicated `test/com.google.gwt.layout.client.LayerFriend` because there is no `gwt-layout-tests.jar` but
 `LayoutPanelTest` currently wants to look at package private information.

+### Breaking changes
+  - To avoid dependency to GWT-RPC, `SuggestOracle.Request/Response` and `MultiWordSuggestion` do not implement `IsSerializable` anymore.
+Instead they implement `Serializable`.

 ### Embedded stuff because of cyclic dependencies